-Collection or study level metadata provides an overarching layer of context, provenance and inherent relationships to the individual files you may have.
+Collection or study level metadata provides the background, context and relationships between the individual files you may have.

-This level of descriptive metadata is important as it helps researchers reach an informed understanding of the collection or research study.
+This level of descriptive metadata is important as it helps understanding of the overall context of the collection or study.

 Corporate and Personal Records